AusraGri/Discord_REST_API/README.md

 ### Discord Bot Creation and Necessary KEYS for API to Work

 1. **Create a Discord Account**
    You must have a Discord account.
 If you don't, create one.

-2. **Create a Discord Server**
-   Ensure you have a Discord server.
-If not, create one to run the bot.

-3. **Create a Discord Bot**

 3. **Create a Discord Bot**